madpiano/2019-432/slides/class23/README.md

 - The ASA Section on Teaching of Statistics in the Health Sciences has [some interesting material](https://tshsblog.wixsite.com/main/single-post/2018/05/08/ReadyResources-Publications-for-teaching-p-values)
 - I've given these posts: [Why I've lost faith in p values, part 1](https://lucklab.ucdavis.edu/blog/2018/4/19/why-i-lost-faith-in-p-values) and [Why I've lost faith in p values, part 2](https://lucklab.ucdavis.edu/blog/2018/4/28/why-ive-lost-faith-in-p-values-part-2) to a few people.
 Maybe they'll help you.
+- Hot off the press is an opinion piece entitled "[Abandoning statistical significance is both sensible and practical](https://peerj.com/preprints/27657/)" by Amrhein, Gelman, Greenland and McShane at PeerJ Preprints.
+- Also, here's a reminder about Frank Harrell's post about "[Language for communicating frequentist results about treatment effects](https://discourse.datamethods.org/t/language-for-communicating-frequentist-results-about-treatment-effects/934)"
+- And, one more thing, from Andrew Gelman: [Statistical-significance thinking is not just a bad way to publish, it’s also a bad way to think](https://statmodeling.stat.columbia.edu/2019/03/16/statistical-significance-thinking-is-not-just-a-bad-way-to-publish-its-also-a-bad-way-to-think/) - the money quote: "it’s ultimately not about what it takes, or should take, to get a result published, but rather how we as researchers can navigate through uncertainty and not get faked out by noise in our own data."

 ## Some Tips and Resources / Things I wanted to Share